-Schedule "C-8-B", Active Transportation and Open Space Plan establishes the proposed active transportation and trail system for the Secondary Plan area.
+Schedule "C-8-C", Greenlands/Open Space and Pedestrian/Bicycle Path System establishes the proposed recreational pedestrian/bicycle trail system for the Secondary Plan area.
 The trail system will be coordinated with both the Town and Regional trail system.
 It also identifies the location of roads which will be designed to accommodate either a bicycle path as part of the roadway or as a separate pathway.
 Generally, separate pathways will only be required on arterial roads.